Who's Who and What's What

 Monday through Friday there is a prepared lunch provided at Dan and Karen's house.
 There is ample food and people are encouraged to eat as much as they want.
-We use as much farm food as possible and the meals are primarily vegetarian.
+We use as much farm food as possible and the meals are primarily (but not strictly) vegetarian.
 We can make some allowances for special dietary needs (if they are addressed beforehand).
 One apprentice (the chore person) helps Dan (and/or the assistant manager) clean up the kitchen each day

 All apprentices are allowed to take as many vegetables, fruits, flowers, and herbs as they can use (including putting up for winter).
 You can also take up to 50 lbs. of produce per year as gifts for family and friends.